Now more than ever, fixed ops are driving profitability

 Fewer new car purchasers doesn’t have to mean fewer customers if your dealership focuses on service.
 After all, every single car on the road requires regular service.
 But with consumers having an entire universe of alternative service options to choose from, dealers need to provide a positive and effective experience that will keep customers coming back.
 Their 5-star online reviews certainly won’t hurt, either.

 Because of its high profit potential and low overhead, focus on efficiency in your service department.
 Anything you can do to keep jobs flowing smoothly and customers smiling consistently will help put more money in your pocket at the end of the day.

 Here’s the bottom line: your service department fuels your bottom line

 Streamlining business operations, both in and out of the service lane, can keep dealerships profitable despite the decline in auto sales.
 And Fortellis is ready to help with that.

-With Fortellis, dealers get access to options and solutions that make it easier to boost fixed ops profitability.
+With Fortellis, dealers get access to options and apps that make it easier to boost fixed ops profitability.
 The APIs available through our platform offer more efficiency through seamless integration, while workflow-oriented APIs require less time and training for employees to learn.
 Take Hailer for example.
 It can save service departments between 4 and 5 minutes per customer when arranging transportation—and when you're averaging around 50 ROs per day, these minutes add up fast.

 Our community’s domain expertise leads to more focused and innovative apps for dealers, like the Hailer app which uses Lyft’s ride-share vehicles as service transportation as a supplement, or replacement for – your shuttle and loaner fleet.